Who’s Eligible for an Adaptive Bike?

 Applicant’s household income must not exceed Variety’s income guidelines.
 Income verification is requred and further information can be found in the application on pages 6-7.

 Submit an LMJ from your child’s current licensed Physical / Occupational Therapist, Personal Care Physician, Physician Assistant, or Certified Nurse Practitioner indicating that a Rifton adaptive bicycle would be medically appropriate and therapeutic for the child and that a conventional bike would not be appropriate (see page 10 in the application for more details).

-The successful trial of a Rifton adaptive bike, in which the child is individually fitted / evaluated on a Rifton adaptive bike, and the bike size, color, and adaptations are decided (this is the final step in the application process once everything else is completed – see page 14 in the application for more details).
+The successful trial of a Rifton adaptive bike, in which the child is individually fitted / evaluated on a Rifton adaptive bike, and the bike size, color, and adaptations are decided.
+This is the final step in the application process only after everything else is completed (see page 11 in the application for more details).

 Variety requires the applicant and his/her parent or legal guardian to attend a scheduled regional presentation to receive the equipment in order to properly review all safety and equipment specifics before it is taken home.